stepanjaburek/bayeswatch/README.md

 ## Credits

-- [Chi Feng](https://chi-feng.github.io/mcmc-demo/) for the cool MCMC visualisations
+- [Chi Feng](https://chi-feng.github.io/mcmc-demo/) for the MCMC visualisations
-- Richard McElreath for `rethinking` and making me understand Bayesian stats better
+- Richard McElreath for `rethinking` and making me understand Bayesian stats a bit better
 - Claude Code for building around 95% of the package

 ## License